 2. Jesus is the Son of Man and has the power to rule over the Sabbath.

-3. God cares about people’s needs and hearts more than following rules without love.
+3. God cares about our needs and our hearts more than strict rules.

 4. It is good to help others, even on special days of rest.

-5. Jesus teaches us that God’s laws are made for our good.
+5. Jesus teaches us that the laws of God are made for our good.

 Closing Prayer